Here we review the IKEA FLEKKE Day Bed, along with IKEA’s MALFORS foam single mattresses and the TUSSÖY mattress topper.

 - It is a good, little inexpensive bed in that it takes up a small space in a small room

 - The FLEKKE can also be used as a sofa

 - This bed is heavy and not easy to slide the bottom trundle in and out by a female.

-- The single version is narrow and the double can be irritating with the gap between the mattresses.
+- The single version is a bit narrow and as a double, you might notice the gap between the mattresses.

-- The MALFORS foam mattress is just too hard for my liking.
+- The MALFORS foam mattress is a tad too hard for my liking

 There’s only one company to get the FLEKKE and that’s from the manufacturer, IKEA.